 Funny Lady – The Furs

-As Brice, the subject of this two-hour-plus biopic, Streisand does most, but not quite all, the fur wearing.
+As Brice, the subject of this two-hour-plus biopic, Streisand does most, but not quite all, the fur-wearing.
 Brice is depicted as the classic Hollywood star from the period, including many furs.
-One of the reasons I’m rather fond of that period, indeed.
+That is one of the reasons I'm rather fond of that period.

 The opening scenes are set earlier, in the late '20s, and the costume designer (sadly) went for a bit of realism.
 Brice wears some dark, short-haired furs, such as this wrap.

-Followed by this, another bit of brown fur trimming a fabric top.
+Followed by this bit of brown fur trimming a fabric top.
 The horizontal pelt work is mildly interesting.
 This scene also features Miss Brice smoking in fur, using a short cigarette holder.

 Finally, someone remembers they were designing costumes in the '70s.
 Here's a lovely white fox stole, with Fanny's somewhat “signature” cigarette holder.
 Good shot of the white fox here, very high on the shoulder.

 Streisand spends most of this lengthy sequence seated, but there is a short shot of her changing seats where we see more of the white fox stole.